What is equity release?

 Our lifetime mortgage usually takes around 8-12 weeks from application stage to when you receive your sum.
 It’s a big decision and a lot to think about.
 Here’s how the process works.

 Get expert advice

-Aviva Equity Release UK Limited can put you in touch with an equity release financial adviser who'll review your needs and future plans with you in person.
+If you don't have a financial adviser, Aviva Equity Release UK Limited can put you in touch with an equity release financial adviser who'll review your needs and future plans with you in person.

 Find contact information below.

 Discuss your plans and options with your family and decide whether a lifetime mortgage is right for you.